lilorozco/network-infrastructure/understanding-sdn.md

 Within IBM Cloud, VLANs can be tracked with names reflecting the switch fabrics they are associated with, such as `VL###` (for example, `VL101`).
 To distinguish fabrics, they could be named `fabric1-VL101`, `fabric2-VL101`, etc.

-**Note:** Software Defined Networking (SDN) was developed as a way to define a set of policies in a central database, and then use computation to enforce these policies automatically.
+Software Defined Networking (SDN) was developed as a way to define a set of policies in a central database, and then use computation to enforce these policies automatically.
 The term has come to be used more generally to refer to the use of network overlays.
 {: note}

 Suggestion for further reading: https://en.wikipedia.org/wiki/Switched_fabric